jiangsy/worklist_intersection_union/README.md

 The `_.v` file contains all the references to the important lemmas and theorems of each system, including :

-  * bidirectional properties: subtyping transitivity (Theorem 3.2, System I, II & III), checking subsumption (Theorem 2.2, System I, II & III), and type safety (Theorem 5.4, System I);
+* Bidirectional properties: subtyping transitivity (Theorem 3.2, System I, II & III), checking subsumption (Theorem 2.2, System I, II & III), and type safety (Theorem 5.4, System I);
-  * bidirectional worklist properties: soundness and completeness (Theorem 5.5, System I, II & III);
+* Bidirectional worklist properties: soundness and completeness (Theorem 5.5, System I, II & III);
-  * algorithmic properties: soundness (Theorem 5.6, System I, II & III), completeness (Theorem 5.7, System I, II), and decidability (Theorem 4.2, System I).
+* Algorithmic properties: soundness (Theorem 5.6, System I, II & III), completeness (Theorem 5.7, System I, II), and decidability (Theorem 4.2, System I).

-The following table (also included in the `appendix.pdf`) illustrates the mapping from all the theorems in the paper to their corresponding theorem names in the Coq proof.
+The following table (also included in the `appendix.pdf`) shows the mapping from all the theorems in the paper to their corresponding theorem names in the Coq proof.

 ### Lemmas and Theorems